karatelabs/karate/README.md

 Refer to this for the complete example: [`schema-like.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/schema-like.feature)

 And there is another example in the [karate-demos](#karate-demo): [`schema.feature`](karate-demo/src/test/java/demo/schema/schema.feature) where you can compare Karate's approach with an actual JSON-schema example.
+You can also find a nice visual comparison and explanation [here](https://twitter.com/KarateDSL/status/878984854012022784).

 ## `get`
 By now, it should be clear that [JsonPath]((https://github.com/jayway/JsonPath#path-examples)) can be very useful for extracting JSON 'trees' out of a given object.
 The `get` keyword allows you to save the results of a JsonPath expression for later use - which is especially useful for dynamic [data-driven testing](#data-driven-features).
 For example: